 In addition to our annual Imaginarium Festival (October 14 – 23, 2019), Wordfest connects students with authors throughout the year.
-Join our mailing list to be the first to receive our e blasts on who’s coming to Calgary next!
+Join our mailing list to be the first to receive our notifications on who’s coming to Calgary next!

 The cost for an in-school visit is $600 for a one-hour presentation; in-theatre presentations cost a subsidized rate of $6 per student, with teachers and chaperones free.
 Each experience also includes two signed, complimentary copies of the author’s book for your school library.
 To ensure that as many students as possible can participate in these life-changing experiences, we’re pleased to provide full or partial subsidies to schools that require financial support.
 As funding is limited, please contact us as soon as possible to inquire about subsidized events.
 If your school can cover the cost of an author visit – thank you!
 Please know that your payments enable us to pay it forward to other less fortunate schools.

 Nominate a School for Priority Funding: Did you know that Wordfest receives donations from individuals and private organizations to help deserving schools and families gain access to Wordfest Youth programming?
 Complete this form to nominate a school for consideration.